-Even if your vape pen is working fine at first glance, there might be something wrong with it that is causing you to accidentally inhale too much vapor, for instance.
+Ultimately, vapes are devices just like any other, and can malfunction.
+Even if your vape pen is working fine on the face of it, there might be something wrong causing you to inhale vapor incorrectly.

-But it doesn’t have to be a defect, either.
+But it doesn’t have to be a defect.
 Sometimes, vape manufacturers will have very unique (and confusing) requirements for what oils you can fill their vape pens with.

 Vaping Too Much

-Especially if you don’t have much experience, trying to improve your experience by taking a lot of hits very rapidly is not a good idea.
+If you're not experienced, taking a lot of hits rapidly is not a good idea.
 This is an easy way to overload your lungs and your throat, and it can often lead to coughing fits.

 Generally speaking, vaping at higher temperatures is more likely to lead to irritation, and in turn coughing.
 Your lungs weren’t made to handle burning-hot air, so the cooler your vape is, the gentler it’ll be on your system.